dwdas9/home/articles/SharePoint/SharePoint216FarmUpgrade.md

 - Design and deploy a High Availability solution without any single point of failure.
 - Integrate plug-in and proprietary applications based on MOSS.

-## Project Overview & Understanding

-The client has deployed SharePoint to satisfy various organizational needs.
-Despite this, the implementation is lacking in best practices and future enhancement opportunities.
-Common challenges for organizations adopting SharePoint include planning, strategy, infrastructure, architecture design, UI Design, migration, and development.
-These tasks demand a flexible infrastructure as a prerequisite.
-Yet, often, organizations encounter outdated and improperly configured environments that hinder new implementations.
-Thus, the baseline architecture is critical for the success of all SharePoint projects.

 ## Current System Study

-We engaged in thorough discussions with the The Client management team to comprehend the requirements for revamping and redesigning the current SharePoint setup.
+The main team working on this project engaged in thorough discussions with the The Client management team to comprehend the requirements for revamping and redesigning the current SharePoint setup.
 The Client facilitated this by providing VPN access with site-level permissions for us to review the production sites' replicas, minus any sensitive data.
 We has documented how to remove sensitive data and manage the backup/restore process for site assessments in the development environment, adhering to standard practices during the current system study.

 ## Current System Assessment